A flow through cell can be a handy solution for continuous sampling and ease of measurement with a transparent, liquid product.

 - Two lengths of tubing are attached to the 9-mm OD of the cell port.
 At each end of the tubing, it is good idea to attach a piece of glass tubing or a dispensing wand to be lowered into a beaker of liquid sample.

-- Fit the D02-1009-960 Flow Through Cell Holder in the transmission compartment against the TTRAN (sphere side) port of the HunterLab sphere instrument.
+- Fit the D02-1009-960 Flow Through Cell Holder in the transmittance compartment against the TTRAN (sphere side) port of the HunterLab sphere instrument.

 - Place the flow cell in the holder using the spring-loaded guide to center it flush at the port.
 The cell is oriented in with the outlet port at the top.